Exact Results On the Number of Gravitons Radiated During Binary Inspiral: Introduction

 The paper \cite{page3} provides an exact estimate for the ratio of the sum of magnitudes of the spin angular momentum $2\hbar$ to the magnitude of the total angular momentum vector emitted per orbit during the nonrelativistic inspiral of two black holes or point masses.
 For two black holes (or other effectively point masses) inspiraling from a highly eccentric nonrelativistic Keplerian orbit with eccentricity $e$, the formula $F(e) = 2 \hbar \frac{dN}{dJ}$ can be found by considering the ratio of the orbit-averaged rate of graviton emission $\frac{dN}{dt}$ to the angular momentum emission rate $\frac{dJ}{dt}$ radiated into gravitational waves averaged over one orbit, which had been computed in \cite{pet-mat,peters}.
 It was shown in \cite{page3} that the ratio $F(e)$ is remarkably close to the unity.
 This means that the number of gravitons emitted during binary inspiral is equal (within 1 \%) to the magnitude of the total angular momentum vector emitted divided by the spin angular momentum of a single graviton $(2\hbar)$.

 The number of gravitons radiated during a binary inspiral is a complex question that involves quantum gravity as well as general relativity.
-While we do not have a complete understanding of quantum gravity, the formula $F(e) = 2 \hbar \frac{dN}{dJ}$ derived from general relativity seems to provide a deep framework for understanding and predicting the merging of binary black holes.
-By understanding the formula more concretely, we may improve our models of binary black hole inspirals and make more accurate predictions of gravitational wave events.
+While we do not have a complete understanding of quantum gravity, the formula $F(e) = 2 \hbar \frac{dN}{dJ}$ derived from general relativity may help us understand how binary black holes merge via the emission of gravitational waves.
 In this paper, we derive the function $F(e)$ exactly although there does not seem to be an explicit closed-form elementary function of the eccentricity $e$.
 We show that the function $F(e) = 2 \hbar \frac{dN}{dJ}$ is a slowly growing monotonic function of the eccentricity $0 \le e \le 1$ and $F(1) = 1.0128 \cdots $.
 We also get an exact result for the ratio $\nu (e_i)$ of the sum of the spin angular momentum magnitudes of gravitons emitted to the initial angular momentum of inspiraling binary black holes.
 If the orbit starts off with unit eccentricity $e_i=1$, we get the exact value $\nu(1) = 1.002\, 268\, 666\, 2 \pm 10^{-10}$ which confirms the Page's conjecture \cite{page3}.
 It is also shown that the formula $F(e)$ for graviton number emitted can be determined by a single function using the integral representation of $F(e)$.
 This integral representation illuminates why finding a closed form for $F(e)$ is difficult.